 Tip 2: Briefly explain each phase to give weight to your answer

-“A risk workshop is one of the tools that risk managers use to enable people understand risks, how business objectives can be hampered by risks, and how risks relate to an organization’s strategies.
+“A risk workshop is one of the tools that risk managers use to enable people to understand risks, how risks can hamper business objectives, and how risks relate to an organization’s strategies.
 To effectively conduct a risk workshop, I would have five phases:

 - Leader introduction – this involves winning the support of the leadership in using the workshop to assess and identify risks.
-The top management is essential to making the workshop essential since employees will listen to them more than other managers.
+The top management makes the workshop essential since employees will listen to them more than other managers.

-- Leader risk discussions – this phase consists briefing the leaders about the workshop process and allowing them to offer their views.
+- Leader risk discussions – this phase involves briefing the leaders about the workshop process and allowing them to offer their views.

 - Education and survey – at this stage, employees are briefed about the workshop and expectations.
 Moreover, they complete a survey that seeks to collect their views concerning the status of risk management and associated issues in the organization.

 - Workshop – the workshop takes place at this phase.
 It can take half a day or a longer period based on its scope and number of attendees.
-Various discussions are held with the aim of sensitizing employees about various ways they can help to identify and manage risks.
+Various discussions are held to sensitize employees about various ways they can help to identify and manage risks.